abrown/dynsem-llvm/README.md

 # Run

-The main application currently does nothing (e.g. `return 0`) but it can be build using `make` (uses Netbeans-generated Makefiles so they may hard to read).
+The main application currently does nothing (e.g. `return 0`) but it can be built using `make` (uses Netbeans-generated Makefiles so they may hard to read).
 Tests (i.e. where the actual development is showcased) are run using `make test`; note that Netbeans auto-generates some interesting test output (e.g. `%%TEST_STARTED%% ...`) but the return codes should be sane.

 # Questions